Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection: VISUAL-SEMANTIC GRAPH ATTENTION NETWORK

-The relative position expression is similar to the bounding box regression coefficients proposed in \cite{renNIPS15fasterrcnn}, but two center scales are added to yield more obvious cues.

-So, the set of spatial features $s$ used in our architecture is the union of these sets $s=s_{rs} \bigcup s_{rp}$.
-Spatial features will be used to: (i) build the edges in the Visual graph ($G_v$) (ii) but also as part of the Combined Graph ($G_c$) in what amounts to a dilated step in neural nets as illustrated in Fig. \ref{fig:graph_inference}.

-\paragraph{\textbf{Semantic Features}} In this work, we use Word2vec embeddings as semantic features \cite{mikolov2013distributed}.
-Word2vec takes a text corpus as input and produces latent word vectors $\mathbf{w}$ as outputs.
-The latent representation retains semantic and syntactic similarity.
-Similar context is made evident through spatial proximity; indicating that words have mutual dependencies.
+\paragraph{\textbf{Semantic Features}} In this work, we use Word2vec embeddings \cite{mikolov2013distributed} as semantic features.
 We use the publicly available Word2vec vectors pre-trained on the Google News dataset (about 100 billion words) \cite{Google2013GoogleHosting.}.
-The model yields a 300-dimensional vector for 3 million words and phrases and is trained according to \cite{mikolov2013distributed}.
-All existing object classes in the HICO-DET dataset are used to obtain the Word2vec latent vector representations offline.
+All existing object classes in the dataset are used to obtain the 300-dimensional Word2vec latent vector representations offline.
 These semantic features are used to instantiate the nodes in the semantic graph ($G_s$) as illustrated in Fig. \ref{fig:graph_inference}.